japfohl/ReUse-Websites/tests/README.md

 # TESTING

-**_NOTE: If you're doing development in a Cloud9 workspace, you can ignore the "Install Test Dependencies" section and skip ahead to "Test your setup"._**
+**_NOTE_**: _If you're doing development in a Cloud9 workspace, you can ignore the "Install Test Dependencies" section and skip ahead to "Test your setup"._

 ## Install Test Dependencies